 Real estate taxes are imposed on properties on a calendar year basis and expensed when incurred.
 In terms of newly purchased properties, NBF capitalizes a portion of the real estate taxes that relate to a period from the purchase date of each property until the end of the calendar year as part of the acquisition cost of the relevant property.
-Capitalized real estate taxes amounted to ¥160 million for the period ended June 30, 2014, ¥2 million for the period ended December 31, 2013 and ¥741 million for the period ended June 30, 2013.
+No capitalized real estate taxes were incurred for the period ended December 31, 2014.
+Capitalized real estate taxes amounted to ¥160 million for the period ended June 30, 2014 and ¥2 million for the period ended December 31, 2013.